tongxin-lily-li/tongxin-lily-li.github.io/_pages/about.md

 - *04/2025*: &nbsp;🌸 Attending [CHI 2025](https://chi2025.acm.org/) in person in Yokohama, Japan.
 (My first CHI!
 Looking forward to meet new people!
 Please say hi and connect!)
 - *04/2025*: &nbsp;🔥 Our paper *Understanding Fans' Attitudes Toward AI-generated Fan Content About Their Favorite Musician* is accepted to IMX 2025!
 - *09/2024*: &nbsp;🎮 Attended [TwitchCon](https://www.twitchcon.com/) San Diego 2024 with my advisor, where we collected data from over 200 participants for our research study — an incredible hands-on experience in in-person data collection, community engagement, and practicing conversations with strangers!
-- *05/2024*, &nbsp;🟪Served as a student volunteer at the [Social Media Moderation Summit 2024 @NJIT](https://mod-summit.com/), where I participated in meaningful discussions on social media moderation and connected with amazing peers!
+- *05/2024*, &nbsp;🟪 Served as a student volunteer at the [Social Media Moderation Summit 2024 @NJIT](https://mod-summit.com/), where I participated in meaningful discussions on social media moderation and connected with amazing peers!
 - *01/2024*: &nbsp;❤️ Started my Phd journey at [New Jersey Institute of Technology](https://www.njit.edu/)!
 Go Highlanders!

 # 📝 Posts